JoeyStanley/jekyll-for-designers/_posts/2019-02-07-a-tutorial-in-calculating-vowel-overlap.md

 ~~~~~~

 Okay, so that's kind of cool.
 That's the same number we saw from above.
 But that pools the entire dataset (both "Joey" and "Stanley") together.
 How do we group the data by the speaker name?
 Fortunately, there's another super handy function called `group_by`, also in the `dplyr` package, that will group the data by the values in some column.
 So, when we run `group_by(fake_speaker)` first, it'll essentially split the data up into subsets, one for each speaker, and then calculate the Pillai score for each group.

+<span class="sidenote">[Update (November 23, 2021): Here's some evidence for me and Betsy Sneller's recent finding that sample size matters.
+My Pillai score for all data is 0.119, but when I subset it into two smaller groups, the Pillai scores go up to 0.131 and 0.169.
+See my note in section 2.1.1 and link to more recent research on this topic.]</span>

 ~~~~~~r
 low_back %>%